 Dwain Wilkinson also did not believe in going into debt for any reason.
 He worked to pay off his college tuition in the early 1930s.
 One of his first jobs was plucking chickens.

-“When he left the Greenbrier Valley to attend Potomac State, all his father had to give him was a $20 gold piece, and he hitchhiked to get to Keyser,” said John.
+“When he left the Greenbrier Valley to attend Potomac State School, all his father had to give him was a single Silver Dollar.
+He hitchhiked to get to Keyser,” said John.
 “He worked a side job plucking and cleaning chickens to make money to live on.
 It paid one and a half cents for every two chickens processed.”

-He worked his way up to farm manager, and by the time he received his certificate in Farm Management from Potomac State College, his higher education had not cost him one dime.
+By the time he received his Certificate in Dairy Production from Potomac State School in 1936, his higher education had not cost him one dime.

 “Oh, Daddy hated the idea of debt,” said Kaye.
 “I remember when I needed a car to get back and forth to school.
 We went out and got a car and had to make payments to the bank on it.
 Those payments worried Daddy to death.”

-As part of his work, Wilkinson once rode in a railcar from Chicago to West Virginia.
-His only company in that open rail car, traveling in the dead of winter, was a stud bull traveling to West Virginia for breeding.
+As part of his work, Wilkinson once rode in a livestock railcar from Chicago to West Virginia.
+His only company in that railcar, traveling in the dead of winter, was a stud bull traveling to West Virginia for breeding.
 It was Wilkinson’s job not only to keep the bull calm but to keep the bull’s reproductive parts protected from any sudden jarring movements on the train.

 “Dad said that train was cold and unheated, but his job was to make sure that bull was fit for breeding when they arrived,” John said.